Veteran entrepreneur launches multimedia messaging app just.me

-SAN FRANCISCO The crowded, fragmented mobile messaging app market, one of the hottest sectors in Silicon Valley, just got more crowded.
+SAN FRANCISCO, April 17 The crowded, fragmented mobile messaging app market, one of the hottest sectors in Silicon Valley, just got more crowded.

 Keith Teare, a veteran Valley entrepreneur, on Wednesday launched just.me, a service that claims to combine email, multimedia messaging and cloud storage in a single iPhone app.